 From an economics and business perspective, global warming, climate change, and other sustainability concerns raise questions about the way our systems function.
 On the microeconomic level, many individual commercial and financial transactions affect—and are affected by—global phenomena, including global warming and climate change.
 On a global scale, decisions and actions by large corporations and nations have profound impacts on global warming and climate change.
-Some industries have direct impacts on GHG emissions, such as those involved in fossil fuel extraction, processing, and distribution, in industrial agriculture, or in manufacturing vehicles.
-Renewable energy providers, holistic organic agriculture, and developers of mass transit systems also have significant impacts on reducing GHG emissions
+Some industries have direct impacts on GHG emissions, such as those involved in fossil fuel extraction, processing, and distribution, industrial agriculture, or vehicle manufacturing.
+Renewable energy providers, holistic organic agriculture, and developers of mass transit systems have significant impacts on reducing GHG emissions.

 - How does global warming impact the economy and business?